 How does check in & check out work?
 We are pretty unique in this regard.
 Because we may or may not be on site when you arrive, we will leave a welcome note on your guest room door and will leave the room unlocked with the key inside.
 If we do not greet you in person upon arrival, we will catch up with you during your stay.
 Our rooms are clearly marked and both Magpie and Raven are accessed from the front porch.
 This casual check in policy allows you to come and go as you please right from the start!
 Check out is equally informal.
 When you depart, simply text us at (970) 589-2903 to let us know of your departure, leave the key in the room and close the door, unlocked, behind you.

 How about payment?
 All guests provide a credit card when they book their stay.
 Unless the guest indicates upon arrival that they wish to pay by another means, we will charge the card provided.
 We accept Visa, MasterCard, Discover and American Express.
 In no case will charges be applied to your card before your scheduled arrival date.
 Our nightly room rate, before 10.5% tax is: High Season Weekends: $150; High Season Weekdays: $140; Low Season - any day: $125.

 What is your cancellation policy?
 If you must cancel, please give us as much notice as possible so we can re-book your room.
-If the booking is canceled 72 hours (3 days) before check-in there will be no cancellation penalty beyond the $25 non-refundable deposit paid upon booking; if the cancellation is inside 72 hours we will charge for the number of nights inside that 72 hour period + tax.
-If we are able to re-book your cancelled room inside of that three day time frame, we will not charge a cancellation penalty.
+If the booking is cancelled more than a week prior to check-in there will be no cancellation penalty beyond the $25 non-refundable deposit paid upon booking; if the cancellation is inside seven days prior to check in, we will charge the remaining balance of the first night of the reserved stay + tax.
+If we are able to re-book your room and have charged you a cancellation penalty, we will refund any cancellation penalty.